tonebase/tonebase-interviews-fs-fe/README.md

 ### 1. Tell me about componentWillMount and the issues with it?

+`componentWillMount` is the first lifecycle method to execute, and it only executes once.
+This happens before the component initilizes from the render() method, which means that there is no access to the DOM.
+Problems may arise because setting the state synchronously will not trigger a re-render when we expect it to.
+Therefore, it has been considered legacy and React advises to use `componentDidMount` instead.

 ### 2. Can you walk me through the cycle of mounting a stateful component?
 What functions are called in what order?
 Where would you place a request for data from the API?
 Why?

+1. constructor()

+   Before the component mounts, the `constructor` is invoked and is responsible for initializing state and binding event handlers.
+Note that super(props) should be called before any other statement inside the `constructor`.

+2. static getDerivedStateFromProps()

+   `getDerivedStateFromProps` gets called on the initial mount and subsequent updates, and it returns an object for updating the state or null.
+This is mainly used where the state depends on changes in props over time, which happens rarely.

+3. render()

+   `render` is the only required method in a class component, and it should be pure (returning the same result every time it's invoked).
+With props and state, it returns one of the following types: react elements, arrays and fragments, portals, string and numbers, or booleans or null.

+4. componentDidMount()

+   After the component mounts, `componentDidMount` will get invoked and is the recommended place for initializing DOM nodes, requesting data from the API, and setting up subscriptions.
+The reason being is to make sure that the state can be accessed, and to set up re-rendering when the data is received (which could take several seconds) to update said state.

+Note that I didn't mention `componentWillMount`, since it has been deprecated since React 16.3.

 ### 3. If you had unlimited time budget and could fix / improve / change one thing in your last project, what would it be and why?

+The last project I worked on is called, "React Blue" (reactblue.io), which is a prototyping and visualization tool that helps engineers build component trees with custom templates.
+I worked with a team of talented engineers in a Scrum environment, and leveraged technologies like React, Redux, D3, Bootstrap, and Sass.

+If I can improve one thing in this project, I would convert the entire codebase into TypeScript.
+One of my top priorities in development is scalability, and the strict nature of TypeScript ensures a more robust and maintainable codebase.
+Even though the conversion may take a lot of time upfront, it will save even more time and resources in the future.

 ---